WHY IS YOUR SUPPORT ESSENTIAL?

 - It is not the fault of the disordered.

-- We have been misled and misinformed by the disease model.
+- We have been misled by the disease model.

 It is perfectly natural.
 A disorder (neurosis) is a common part of natural human development.
 Scientific American speculates they are so common, almost everyone will develop at least one diagnosable disorder at some point in their life.
 It is, simply, a condition that negatively impacts one’s emotional wellbeing and quality of life.